Humayun' Tomb

 About The Moghul Tomb

-The tomb proper stands in the centre of a square garden, divided into four main parterres by causeways (charbagh), in the centre of which ran shallow water-channels.
-The high rubble built enclosure is entered through two lofty double-storeyed gateways on the west and south.
-A baradari (pavilion) occupies the centre of the eastern wall and a hammam (bath chamber) in the centre of northern wall.
+The tomb, situated within a square garden, surrounds four main parterres divided by causeways, with shallow water channels running through their centers.
+Two lofty double-storeyed gateways on the west and south grant access to the high rubble-built enclosure.
+An elaborate baradari (pavilion) adorns the center of the eastern wall, while a hammam (bath chamber) is situated in the center of the northern wall.

 Char Bagh garden

-While the main tomb took over eight years to build, it was also placed in centre of a 30-acre (120,000 m2) Char Bagh Garden (Four Gardens), a Persian-style garden with quadrilateral layout and was the first of its kind in the South Asia region in such a scale.
-The highly geometrical and enclosed Paradise garden is divided into four squares by paved walkways (khiyabans) and two bisecting central water channels, reflecting the four rivers that flow in jannat, the Islamic concept of paradise.
-Each of the four square is further divided into smaller squares with pathways, creating into 36 squares in all, a design typical of later Mughal gardens.
+It took over eight years to build the main tomb.
+Builders also positioned it in the center of a 30-acre (120,000 m2) Char Bagh Garden (Four Gardens).
+It is a Persian-style garden with a quadrilateral layout.
+This garden was the first of its kind in the South Asia region on such a scale.
+Paved walkways (Khiyabans) and two bisecting central water channels divide the highly geometrical and enclosed Paradise Garden.
+Reflecting the four rivers that flow in Jannat, the Islamic concept of paradise, is divided into four squares.
+Each of the four squares further divides into smaller squares with pathways, creating 36 squares in all, a design typical of later Mughal gardens.
 The central water channels appear to be disappearing beneath the tomb structure and reappearing on the other side in a straight line, suggesting the Quranic verse, which talks of rivers flowing beneath the ‘Garden of Paradise’.

 Barber’s Tomb